danmanstx/weather-rails6/README.md

 bundle exec rails db:migrate
 ```

+## running the server locally
+i created an alias to made sure webpacker and node ran smoothly, basically adding `NODE_OPTIONS=--openssl-legacy-provider` if you get issues about openssl and legacy versions.
+If you don't wanna do that, `node 16` or similar will likely work.
+In one terminal i'd run
+`NODE_OPTIONS=--openssl-legacy-provider ./bin/webpack-dev-server`
+another
+`rails s`
+and when messing with sidekiq in another
+`bundle exec sidekiq`

+This can also be accomplished with a `.proc` file and run with foreman

 ## Test Suite
 the app is using `rspec` for testing, following commands will run worth for the first run, after that you should just be able to run the `rspec` command, `RAILS_ENV=test bundle exec` in front can never hurt too